Core Building Blocks / AI Agent

 Tools and skills

-Agents call tools (commands) and other agents:
+Agents can call allowlisted commands and child agents:

 .canInvoke('UserService', '1', 'getUser')